iPhone 14 Pro vs iPhone 13 Pro camera: Do you need the latest model? Amy Davies compares the iPhone 14 Pro with the iPhone 13 Pro.

 Ultra-wide (0.5x) iPhone 14 Pro, Photo: Amy Davies

-The ultra-wide lens has a slightly narrower aperture for the iPhone 14 Pro, but in ordinary daylight conditions this doesn’t seem to make much of a difference.
+The ultra-wide lens has a slightly narrower aperture on the iPhone 14 Pro, but in ordinary daylight conditions this doesn’t seem to make much of a difference.
 Both manage to keep the image relatively distortion free too.

 3x zoom iPhone 13 Pro